valzargaming/Nyasmin/README.md

 **Important Information**: All properties on class instances, which are implemented using a magic method (which means pretty much all properties), are **throwing** if the property doesn't exist.

+There is a WIP Gitbook with a few protips in it, feel free to read it: https://charlottedunois.gitbooks.io/yasmin-guide/content/

 # Example
 This is a fairly trivial example of using Yasmin.
 You should put all your listener code into try-catch blocks and handle exceptions accordingly.